airshipit/deckhand/doc/source/testing.rst

        Keystone and pass an admin token to Deckhand.
     4) Instantiates Deckhand via ``uwisgi``.
     5) Calls gabbi which runs a battery of functional tests.
+    6) An HTML report that visualizes the result of the test run is output to ``results/index.html``.

 At this time, there are no functional tests for policy enforcement verification.
 Negative tests will be added at a later date to confirm that